sreedharg/skiena/README.md

 # skiena
-Solutions to problems from Skiena algorithms
+Solutions to problems from "The Algorithms design manual" by Skiena.